Fine Art BA(Hons)

 Course details

-On this Fine Art degree, you'll have the opportunity to gain a BA(Hons) degree over three years or the option to study Fine Art BA(Hons) with Integrated Foundation Year and/or a placement year.
+On this Fine Art degree, you'll have the opportunity to gain a BA(Hons) degree over three years or the option to study Fine Art BA(Hons) with Integrated Foundation Year and/or a professional placement.

 On this studio-based Fine Art degree you'll delve into culture and theory, evolve your practice and gain vital professional skills.
 Learning from experienced practitioners, you'll investigate contemporary and historical art practices, theories and debates.
 You'll also develop the skills to effectively present your work to the world.
-Throughout the course, you'll collaborate with staff and peers to plan and deliver public exhibitions.
+Throughout the Fine Art degree, you'll collaborate with staff and peers to plan and deliver public exhibitions.

-In your first year, you'll join technical workshops and inductions to kick-start approaches to artistic practice.
+In the first year of your Fine Art degree, you'll join technical workshops and inductions to kick-start approaches to artistic practice.
 With a focus on co-creation, you'll collaborate with your peers to develop a range of ways to think about, self-initiate, and develop your practice.
 You'll also investigate contemporary and historical art contexts, developments and debates.
 At the end of the year, you'll go on to develop and deliver a group exhibition.

 Modules